Skip to main content

 In lists of Cards or Service List Items, Critical Action can highlight important or time-sensitive actions the user needs to take.
 This page is not currently in production.

-On dashboard pages like My VA, Critical Action components stack at the top, highlighting the most pressing actions users need to take.
+On dashboard pages like My VA, Critical Action components should appear within the cards, to highlight the most pressing actions users need to take.

 Code usage